Fuvahmulah: History

-Little is known about the history of Fuvahmulah, owing to its relative seclusion, partially because the island was historically very difficult to get to due to its geographic peculiarities.
-Despite this, island still holds a few historical landmarks.
-These include a much-damaged Buddhist stupa known locally as Fua Mulaku Havitta.
+The island's historical includes a ruins of a Buddhist stupa, which is known locally as Fua Mulaku Havitta.
 The original shape of the mound was lost as it was altered after its excavation.
 The ruin is about 40 feet in height and it looks like a small hill.
 A smaller mound, about 15 feet in height, is located near the Havitta.